Photographing Live Theatre For Marketing: OTP’s The Fear Project

 Related Stories from the Studio . . .

-Sara Jane Burns for the RENT poster at the Footlight Club.
+Matthew B Ford for RENT at the Footlight Club.